derekargueta/Android-Interview-Questions/README.md

 * What is a Fragment? [[info]](http://developer.android.com/guide/components/fragments.html)
 * What is ADB?
 * What is ANR?
+* What is AndroidManifest.xml used for?
+Give examples of what kind of data you would add to it. [[info]](http://developer.android.com/guide/topics/manifest/manifest-intro.html)

 ## Android Design and XML
 * Explain the differences and similarities of Relative Layout and Linear Layout.